From prima ballerina to top choreographer

 This feature is part of Masters at Work, a new series that goes behind the scenes with leading creatives to discover the source of their inspiration.
+See more here.

 (CNN)She's taken the New York City Ballet by storm with her lush, lyrical movements as a principal dancer, but now Lauren Lovette is raising curtains on an even bigger stage.